 top of page

-Abstracting Familiarity is a totally made up term because I don't pigeonhole myself as a still-life painter; I'm not, I paint what I love, the way I want to paint.
+Abstract Familiarity is a totally made up term because I don't pigeonhole myself as a still-life painter; I'm not, I am a painter of things... paint what I love, the way I want to paint.

 I paint what I know, what is familiar enough to evolve without planning or expectation, and then I abstract it, deliberately distorting proportion, perspective, and avoiding reality.
 This may sound complicated but it really isn't, it offers permission to do it your way, which is what art should be.